 Gwendolyn Midlo Hall, who died in August, 2022, discussed deep Louisiana history with Ned Sublette, as background for Afropop Worldwide's Hip Deep program, The Fertile Crescent of Music: Haiti, Cuba and Louisiana.
 She spoke with Ned by remote hookup from New Orleans on July 1, 2005.

-Dr. Hall is the author of the landmark work Africans in Colonial Louisiana: The Development of Afro-Creole Culture in the Eighteenth Century (Louisiana State University Press, 1992),and the forthcoming Slavery and African Ethnicities in the Americas: Restoring the Links (Chapel Hill: University of North Carolina Press, 2005).
+Dr. Hall is the author of the landmark work Africans in Colonial Louisiana: The Development of Afro-Creole Culture in the Eighteenth Century (Louisiana State University Press, 1992),and the Slavery and African Ethnicities in the Americas: Restoring the Links (Chapel Hill: University of North Carolina Press, 2005).
 She has compiled a database of the identities of some 100,000 enslaved Louisianans.

 NS: When you were getting started as a historian, what was the state of Louisiana historiography?
 How accurately was the history of Louisiana being told?
 And what did you feel needed to be done, and how has it changed in the intervening years?

 GMH: Well, that's an interesting question.
 It goes way back.
 I went to public school here.
 Historiography then was quite overtly racist.
 It has improved a bit over time.
 When I was in public school, the teachers spent about half their time pronouncing racist diatribes, and that was called education.
 The main theme was that blacks were all stupid, and uneducated, and violent, and dangerous, and that the only way to keep order and preserve the white race was to maintain very severe repression of blacks.
 So if I could put the history in a nutshell, that was about it.
 It had to improve from there.

 NS: What did you feel needed to be done as you began your career as a historian?